AlecThomson/convolve-rs/docs/performance.md

 The NaN-masked path costs roughly 1.6–1.9× the clean path, because it runs a second FFT pair to propagate the blanking mask.

+## Why there is no GPU acceleration

+An FFT runs faster on a GPU in a microbenchmark, but that does not speed up a real cube.
+The work is dominated by FITS I/O: reading planes from disk and writing them back, not the FFT.
+The FFT is a small share of the total time, and a smaller share the larger the images get.
+Running it on a GPU also means copying every plane over PCIe, so the end-to-end time barely moves.

+The package is therefore CPU-only, with no CUDA toolkit to match or drivers to manage, and it installs the same way everywhere (including Apple Silicon).
+A GPU backend would only pay off for work that is actually FFT-bound, such as keeping data on the GPU across many operations.
+Use the profiling tools above to see where the time goes for your data.